ksandermann/openshift-tiller-installer/README.md

 # openshift-tiller-installer
-docker container for deploying tiller (the helm server-side component) on openshift
+Docker container for deploying tiller (the helm server-side component) on openshift

 ## Build and Run locally